Each year contains 120 credits of taught material, delivered in modules that are typically worth 10 or 20 credits.

-In Year 1, you will take core modules in the traditional sub-disciplines of inorganic, organic, analytical and physical chemistry, all of which are supported by two additional modules comprising an extensive laboratory work programme as well as 20 credits of your chosen modern language.
+In Year 1, you will take core modules in the traditional sub-disciplines of inorganic, organic, and physical chemistry, all of which are supported by two additional modules comprising an extensive laboratory work programme.
+The remaining 20 credits is your chosen modern language.

 In Year 2, you will build on material from your first year as we employ a combination of lectures and practicals to further your understanding of the fundamental aspects of chemistry.
 In addition to core modules in organic, inorganic and physical chemistry and the associated laboratory work, you will continue to develop your language skills.

 In Year 3, core chemistry modules in inorganic, organic and physical chemistry are accompanied by advanced classes in your chosen modern language.
 Two modules of advanced laboratory work and project skills training will prepare you for the major research project that you will undertake in your fourth year.

 You will study just chemistry in this, your final, year during which, significant flexibility allows you to specialise in a particular sub-discipline should you wish.
 You will choose from a range of courses that reflect the state-of-the-art of the discipline, which not only allows us to showcase the cutting-edge research interests of the School but also ensures that you are aware of the latest challenges in this rapidly advancing subject.